 Combined Body Contouring after Weight Loss or Pregnancy

 Melbourne Plastic Surgeon, Dr Rebecca Wyten, performs various body contouring plastic surgery and breast reconstruction surgery for women after pregnancy or weight loss.

-Some patients want to sequence Belt Lipectomy or Breast Skin Surgery with other body reshaping, body contouring and body lift procedures such as arm skin reduction surgery.
+Some patients want to combine their surgery with another body reshaping, body contouring or body lift procedure such as arm skin reduction surgery.

 The most popular surgeries chosen for skin reduction include: